geikha/hydra-docs-v2/content/docs/learning/extending-hydra/contributing/_index.md

 * [hydra-server](https://github.com/hydra-synth/hydra-server)
 * [l10n](https://github.com/hydra-synth/l10n)

 hydra, or hydra-editor, is the webpage that comes with the editor.
 If you want to make changes in, e.g., the behavior of the editor, this is the right repository.
-We will look into detail in [developing editor](editor).
+See more about [developing the editor](editor).

 hydra-synth is the "engine" that processes your hydra code on the editor and produces GLSL (shader) code.
 We explain in detail in [developing synth](synth).